Speakers at the New IPM

 Dr Owen Jones

-Lisk & Jones Consultants Ltd, Wales, Email:
+Lisk & Jones Consultants Ltd, UK

 Dr Owen Jones is a partner in the consultancy company Lisk & Jones Consultants Ltd that specialises in benign pest management technologies.
-He advises clients on related to semiochemicals, microbial products, biostimulants and plant-derived products.
+He advises clients on in areas related to semiochemicals, microbial products, biostimulants and plant-derived products.
 Prior to his semi-retirement in 2012 he was responsible for Global Strategy at Suterra LLC and was based at AgriSense BCS Ltd, a company which he helped establish in 1984 to develop and commercialise insect monitoring and control systems based on pheromones.
 He was also the President of the International Biocontrol Manufacturers’ Association (IBMA) for two years until December 2012 and on the board of IBMA for 5 years prior to that.
 Dr Jones’ academic qualifications include a Bachelor of Science Degree from Bangor University and a Doctor of Philosophy Degree from the University of Cambridge (Churchill College).
-Dr Jones has been a Fellow of the Royal Entomological Society of London since 1978, an Honorary Professor in the School of Biosciences, Cardiff University and an Honorary Fellow of Bangor University.
+Dr Jones has been a Fellow of the Royal Entomological Society of London since 1978, an Honorary Professor in the School of Chemistry, Cardiff University and an Honorary Fellow of Bangor University.

 Dr Pete Arnold